eannefawcett/eannefawcett.github.io/portfolio/index.md

 This project explored collected data and used statistical testing to make a product recommendation based on predefined criteria.

 - [Assay Development for Developed Product][e9_etching_assay]
+Contact for access to link.

+- [Chemical Storage Design][e9_chemical_storage]
+This post explains the process used to update a chemical stoage system.

 ### Flatiron School